 MONUMENTAL WINE FROM SAINT-ESTEPHE - ONE OF BORDEAUX FINEST!

-Spectacular view from Montrose vineyard to Gironde river
+Spectacular view from Montrose vineyard towards Gironde river

 One of my favorite Bordeaux wines since long time.
 While being particularly strong in 1950's and 1960's, Montrose got nickname "Latour of Saint-Éstephe" due to its power, strength, massive concentration, depth and long finish.
 It's always been classy, stylish Bordeaux with long life.
 When mature, it's a wonderful wine to enjoy.
 Vintages like f.i.
 1952, 1953, 1955, 1959, 1961 and 1964 (harvest just finished few hours before huge rainfall) are legendary.
 Not to mention phenomenal vintages like 1989 and 1990.

 After long reign of Charmolüe family, Montrose changed hands in 2006, when Bouygues family bought this property.
 The new owners hired famous Jean-Bernard Delmas, who was responsible for many stunning vintages at Haut Brion/La Mission Haut Brion, as a consultant.
 Herve Berland, previously managing director at Mouton Rothschild since 2006 and who retired in 2011, has taken over technical director duties at Montrose in April 2012.